KongJustin/docs/services/Auto-Scaling/index.md

  .....
  }
    ```
- the AccessToken in config.json will only valid for a period of time, if you get 401 Unauthorized response for REST API request, you might need login in again to refresh the config.json and get the new AcessToken.
+The `AccessToken` in the `config.json` only valid for a period of time.
+If you get a 401 Unauthorized response for REST API request, you might have to login in again from the command line interface to refresh the file and get the new `AcessToken`. </li></ul>

-2. You can obtain the URL of {{site.data.keyword.autoscaling}} API server by checking the VCAP_SERVICE environment variable after you have bound your application with {{site.data.keyword.autoscaling}} service.
-In VCAP_SERVICE, you can find the {{site.data.keyword.autoscaling}} service section, and the “api_url” is the URL of API server that your application is bound with, you need this URL for request {{site.data.keyword.autoscaling}} RESTful API service:
+2. You can obtain the URL of {{site.data.keyword.autoscaling}} API server by checking the `VCAP_SERVICE` environment variable after you bind your application with the {{site.data.keyword.autoscaling}} service.
+In the `VCAP_SERVICE`, you can find the {{site.data.keyword.autoscaling}} service section, and the `api_url` is the URL of API server that your application is bound with.
+You need this API server URL to connect to {{site.data.keyword.autoscaling}} RESTful API service:
    ```
     {
       "Auto-Scaling": [